What is pickleball?

 How do I serve?

 You hit the serve under-arm from below the hip.
 You must stand behind the baseline.
 The serve must land beyond the "non-volley zone" line in the back half of the court diagonally across from the side you served from.
+The ball can hit the net before landing in.

 How do I score a point?